Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Methodology

-where $\bar{\tau}$ involves steps not included in $\tau$, thereby decreasing the required steps of forward iterations from $K$ to $S$.
+where $\bar{\tau}$ involves steps not included in $\tau$, thereby decreasing the steps of forward iterations from $K$ to $S$.
 Reversely, the generative process is also shortened to $S$ steps.
-Having derived each term's closed form in Sec.~\ref{sec: non_markov_fp}, we can optimize the reverse process defined by Eq.~\ref{eq: ddim_joint} with Eq.~\ref{eq: ddim_elbo}.
-Further, upon sampling the noise $\mbf{Y}_{S} \sim p_{\theta}(\mbf{Y}_{S})$, we get a deterministic generative process by setting $\gamma = 0$, proven to be more semantically meaningful in the latent space~\cite{song2020denoising}.
+Having derived each term's closed form in Sec.~\ref{sec: non_markov_fp}, we optimize the reverse process defined by Eq.~\ref{eq: ddim_joint} with Eq.~\ref{eq: ddim_elbo}.
+Further, by sampling noise $\mathbf{Y}_{S} \sim p_{\theta}(\mathbf{Y}_{S})$, we get a deterministic generative process by setting $\gamma = 0$, proven to be more semantically meaningful in the latent space~\cite{song2020denoising}.
+Notably, setting $\gamma = 0$ means no stochasticity is involved by reverse diffusion - VDMs must rely on the randomness of noise sampling outside the diffusion.